 LINGO was based on the Dutch-language book Taaltoerisme, published in 2012 by Scriptum of Schiedam.
 In 2017, a new, revised and much enlarged edition titled Lingua was published by Athenaeum of Amsterdam.
 It included all of Profile’s Lingo as well as some chapters from Taaltoerisme and three more from Sprachen.

-An Italian translation of Lingo will be published in 2020 by Garzanti of Milan, who bought the rights along with those for Babel.
+An Italian translation of Lingo has been published in 2020 by Garzanti of Milan, who bought the rights along with those for Babel.

-A Polish-language edition will be published by Karakter
+A Polish-language edition was published in 2021 by

-A Galician edition will be published by Rinoceronte editora, based in Cangas do Morrazo, a small town near Vigo in Galicia, the northwesternmost tip of Spain.
+A Galician edition has been published by Rinoceronte editora, based in Cangas do Morrazo, a small town near Vigo in Galicia, the northwesternmost tip of Spain.
 I’m truly delighted that Lingo has found a publisher in a regional language!

-Having published Babel in Greek, Athens-based Metaixmio have also bought the right for Lingo!
-Due out not before 2022.
+Having published Babel in Greek, Athens-based Metaixmio also purchased the rights for Lingo!
+Published in 2022.

-A Mandarin edition will be published by Shanghai Dook, Shanghai.
+A Mandarin edition has been published by Shanghai Dook, Shanghai.
 Here again, it was Babel that came first, and its success created a taste for more.
-Chinese will be Lingo’s fourth script, after Latin, Cyrillic and Greek.
+Chinese is Lingo’s fourth script, after Latin, Cyrillic and Greek.